gaheldev/godot-version-manager/README.md

 gdvm use --local VERSION
 ```
 Gvm supports autocompletion of all arguments including all possible versions.
+If your internet is slow, the first autocompletion of the day may take some time, as gdvm retrieves available versions.
+You may want to run `gdvm sync` prior `gdvm download`.
 Alternatively you can use the interactive mode:
 ```
 gdvm download